vprusso/toqito/docs/content/contributing-guide.md

 def my_new_function(some_parameter: parameter_type) -> return_type:
     r"""One liner description of the new function.

-    Detailed description of the function, citing relevant papers where appropriate [@johnston2014counting].
+    Detailed description of the function, citing relevant papers where appropriate, for example: `[@johnston2014counting]`.

     Examples:
         Demonstrate how the function works with expected output.